swiftlang/swift-evolution/proposals/testing/NNNN-polling-confirmations.md

 a callback is called, or an async callable returns.
 However, this requires the code being tested to support callbacks or return a status as an async callable.

-Consider the common case of verifying an analytics logger, which, for performance reasons, does all of its processing off of the calling thread without awaiting.
+Consider the case of verifying an analytics logger, which, for performance reasons, does all of its processing off of the calling thread without awaiting.
 For this example, the `Logger` records all logs to an on-device [JSON Lines](https://jsonlines.org) document for later retrieval.

 ```swift
 import Foundation